David and Catherine Birnie

-David John Birnie (16 February 1951 – 7 October 2005) and Catherine Margaret Birnie (née Harrison; born 23 May 1951) were an Australian couple from Perth who murdered four women at their home in 1986, also attempting to murder a fifth.
+David John Birnie and Catherine Margaret Birnie (16 February 1951 – 7 October 2005) (née Harrison; born 23 May 1951) were an Australian couple from Perth who murdered four women at their home in 1986, also attempting to murder a fifth.
 These crimes were referred to in the press as the Moorhouse murders, after the Birnies' address at 3 Moorhouse Street in Willagee, a suburb of Perth.

 David John Birnie

 David Birnie was the oldest of five children and grew up in Wattle Grove, a semi-rural suburb of Perth.
 School friends and church acquaintances remember Birnie's family as having been dysfunctional and subject to frequent rumours involving alcoholism, promiscuity and incest.
 The family never had regular meals together, and Birnie's parents did not cook meals for their children.

 In the early 1960s, Birnie's parents decided to move the family to another Perth suburb, where he eventually met Catherine Harrison through mutual friends.
 At age 15 he left school to become an apprentice jockey for Eric Parnham at the nearby Ascot Racecourse.
 During his time there, Birnie physically abused the horses and developed a habit of exhibitionism.
 One night, Birnie, wearing only stockings over his head, broke into the room of an elderly lady where he was boarding and attempted to rape her.

 By the time he was an adolescent, Birnie had been in and out of prison for several misdemeanors and felonies.
 As an adult he became addicted to sex and pornography, and was a paraphiliac.
 In his early twenties, Birnie married his first wife and had a daughter, Tanya, who was aged 10 at the time of his arrest.
 Tanya, who has changed her surname since Birnie's capture, has never married and had no children, stating, "I don't wanna spawn another David Birnie."

 In late 1986, at the time of the murders, Birnie was employed at a car wrecker's shop in the Perth suburb of Willagee.